daluj/language-lovers/content/learn/vocabulary/_index.md

 weight: 5
 ---

 Building a robust vocabulary is the cornerstone of language fluency.
-This guide shows you how to learn the 625 most common words in your target language using image-based flashcards, spaced repetition systems (SRS), and mnemonic techniques.
+This guide shows you how to learn the 625 most common Vietnamese words using image-based flashcards, spaced repetition systems (SRS), and mnemonic techniques.
 By focusing on visual, high-frequency words and contextual learning, you’ll retain vocabulary faster and more effectively.

 ## Why Focus on Essential Vocabulary?